thundergolfer/thundergolfer.github.io/collections/_posts/2021-06-14-bazel-is-taking-over.md

 > "I really think that Bazel has the opportunity to be a Linux-like project"  - [Oscar Boykin](https://youtu.be/t_Omlhh7IJc?t=172s)

 You don't need to be excited about build systems.
 Really, they're most appreciated when they manage to just get out of your way.
-For a boring build system though, Bazel is catching on like wildfire, and I'd claim that in just five years it could be as dominant as `git`.
+For a boring build system though, Bazel is catching on like wildfire, and I'll claim that in just five years it could be as dominant as `git`.

 When Bazel (née Blaze) was open-sourced is garnered [a decent amount of attention and appreciation](https://news.ycombinator.com/item?id=9256844), but it was Tensorflow, open-sourced a couple of years later, that would become the jewel of Google's open-source suite and the most starred project on Github.
 In 2018 some would have made the